- Published on

 It's also possible to override the CSS of a theme using the <style>

-, it will only effect the slide it's added to.
+, it will only affect the slide it's added to.
 For example, the following can be added to a slide's markdown to change the rendering of the emp

 (i.e. text enclosed in **